 [twitter]A walk on El Malecon in Puerto Vallarta is wonderful.
 Not only is it a beautiful boardwalk on the Bay of Banderas with diving pelicans and a sun soaked surf crashing the shore, but there is art.
-Lots of art. piece of art.
+Lots of art.
+At the end of each E-W street along El Malecon, you’ll find a wonderful piece of art.
 There’s 10 sculptures on El Malecon over the mile or so that you can wander in what becomes a wonderful outdoor art gallery.

 Searching For Reason

 Our favorite is a sculpture by Mexican artist Sergio Bustamante called “En Busca de la Razón.”
 Giant pillow headed creatures are climbing a ladder while being by yelled at from below.
 It is said to examine how people search for answers “while striving farther and above the normal limits of humanity.”
 It’s very inviting, and people are encouraged to (carefully) climb the ladders with the figures.

 “La Fuente de la Amistad” is by James “Bud” Bottoms with Octavio Gonzalez Gutierrez.
 Bottoms is from Santa Barbara, Puerto Vallarta’s sister city, and the three leaping dolphin fountain is said to have been inspired by a Chumash Indian legend.